Kwauth

 --help displays the available options

---log-out invalidates the stored token.
+--log-out invalidate the stored token.
 After using the --log-out option, if access control is still set up, you will need to run kwauth again before running any tools that connect to the Klocwork Server.

 --verbose print verbose information about program execution, which can help to troubleshoot errors